Former Dean (2009-2019)

 In 2009, Schwartz launched a groundbreaking new vision for UCLA TFT — a deep belief in the power of story to not only delight and entertain, but to enlighten, engage and inspire change for a better world.
 As dean, she called the UCLA TFT community to action to re-imagine entertainment and performing arts education as an interdisciplinary enterprise, one grounded in humanistic storytelling, diversity/global diversity, social impact, and technology and innovation.

-Schwartz led UCLA TFT’s Centennial Campaign to ensure the School’s long-range success under the banner Creating What’s Next, raising more than $100 million.
+Schwartz led UCLA TFT’s Centennial Campaign to ensure the School’s long-range success under the banner Creating What’s Next, raising more than $100 million for the School.
 To close out her 10 years as dean, Schwartz secured two final transformational gifts for the School: A $20 million gift for scholarships for diversity and ethical leadership for UCLA TFT students at all levels as well as support for the UCLA Film & Television Archive; and a $10 million commitment to remodel the Freud Playhouse.

 Prior to joining UCLA TFT, Schwartz successfully served from 2003 to 2009 as the founding dean of the Loyola Marymount University School of Film and Television in Los Angeles.

 Her dedication to excellence is tireless and her accomplishments span an illustrious career.
-An award-winning feature film producer, Schwartz’ films, which include Beaches and Sister Act, have garnered nominations for Academy, Golden Globe, Emmy, Grammy, MTV and CLIO awards.
-She is a member of the Producers Guild of America; Directors Guild of America; the Academy of Television Arts and Sciences; the Geffen Playhouse Board of Directors; the UCLA TFT/UCA Storytelling Institute in Cannes Advisory Board; and the Hawn Foundation Board of Directors.
-She also serves on the NAACP Entertainment Industry Board of Advisors; the Governing Council of the Los Angeles-India Film Council; the Board of Trustees of the Swarovski Foundation; and served at the invitation of the Kellogg Foundation on its National Task Force for Diversity and Inclusion.
-In 2017, Schwartz was appointed by the UC Board of Regents to be a member of the Board of Trustees of the California State Summer School for the Arts.
+An award-winning feature film producer, Schwartz’ many films, which include Beaches and Sister Act, have garnered nominations for Academy, Golden Globe, Emmy, Grammy, MTV and CLIO awards.
+She is a member of the Producers Guild of America; Directors Guild of America; the Academy of Television Arts and Sciences; the UCLA TFT/UCA Storytelling Institute in Cannes Advisory Board; and the Hawn Foundation Board of Directors.
+She also serves on the NAACP Entertainment Industry Board of Advisors; Creative Visions Board of Directors; the Board of Trustees of the Swarovski Foundation; and served at the invitation of the Kellogg Foundation on its National Task Force for Diversity and Inclusion.
+In 2017, Schwartz was appointed by the UC Board of Regents to serve on the Board of Trustees of the California State Summer School for the Arts, and currently serves on its Foundation Board of Directors.

 Schwartz is the 2018 recipient of the UCLA Community School Bruin Partnership Award for Service and Dedication and the 2015 recipient of the CayFilm Cayman International Film Festival's inaugural award for Outstanding Achievement in Film Producing.
 In 2013, she received the 2013 American Spirit Award from the Caucus for Producers, Writers & Directors for her special achievement in educating new filmmakers; and in 2012, she was honored as Variety’s 2012 Media Mentor of the Year.

-A native of Los Angeles, Schwartz graduated magna cum laude, Phi Beta Kappa in English literature from UCLA in 1971, and received her M.A. in film from the University of London in 1973.
+A native of Los Angeles, Schwartz graduated magna cum laude, Phi Beta Kappa in English literature from UCLA in 1971 and received her M.A. in film from the University of London, 1973.